aswild/the_silver_searcher/README.md

 Do you know C?
 Want to improve ag?
 [I invite you to pair with me](http://geoff.greer.fm/2014/10/13/help-me-get-to-ag-10/).

+## What's Different in this Fork?

+* Support for pcre2 (selected by default if found, falls back to pcre1).
+(There's no noticeable performance difference between pcre1 and pcre2)
+* Support for a `.agrc` file which may contain arbitrary options, one per line.
+Default is `~/.agrc`, and can be set with `--agrc=<file>` on the command line
+* Various memory leaks fixed, plus a script for testing with [LLVM Sanitizers](https://github.com/google/sanitizers/wiki)
+* Various cosmetic and usability tweaks

 ## What's so great about Ag?